 By Ben Townsend

 The mammoth final twist of the award-winning comic book (and film, but I’ll ignore that) Watchmen, is revealed when Ozymandias enacts his master plan.
-Powerless, the team of heroes watch as the surprise supervillain drops an ‘alien’ on top of New York, destroying the city and killing everybody within it.
+Powerless, the team of heroes watch as the surprise supervillain drops a giant, tentacled monster on top of New York, destroying the city and killing everybody within it.
 His reasoning?
-That something far more devastating than the threat of nuclear war in their (fictional?) world, would incentivise humanity to unite in solidarity once again, and it worked.
+That humanity would be united against a new, ‘alien’ threat, and subsequently, ease the tensions leading to imminent nuclear war in their (fictional?) world.

-Now, I’m not suggesting a genocide, but Watchmen provides a classic example, colourfully contextualising a typical human trait — the coming together in the face of a common cause.
+Now, I’m not suggesting a genocide, but Watchmen provides a classic example, colourfully contextualising a typical human trait — banding together in the face of a common cause.

 War is the greatest of all agents of change.
 It speeds up processes, wipes out minor distinctions and above all, war brings it home to the individual; That he is not altogether an individual.